Cottage Cheese Mac and Cheese {High Protein & Hidden Veggies}

 Lastly – the cheese!
 Sprinkle it in and mix the sauce together.
 Add some pasta water to get a nice, thick, creamy cheese sauce – but not too thick.
 If it’s not thick enough, add a little more cheese and cook it on low heat for a few more minutes.

-Season with salt and pepper to taste, and turn off the heat.
+Season with salt, garlic powder and pepper to taste, and turn off the heat.

 5. Strain the Pasta and Add to the Cheese Sauce

-Cottage cheese mac and cheese in a large white bowl with a wooden spoon in it.
+Cottage cheese mac and cheese with pureed butternut squash in a baking dish with a wooden spoon in it on a table.

 Related Posts